t-aggelos/tokiponedo/README.md

 - `nanpa` is the **ordinal particle**; groups numbers, it is like the `-th` suffix in English.
 - `wa` is the context/relation marker.
 For instance, `A wa B` means "Because/about/in the context of A, B".
 Most sentences of ours will be constructed this way.
 - `wi` links two verbs.
+### Chaining Verbs
+Verb chaining is a linguistic concept where multiple verbs are linked together in a sentence, to express a sequence of actions or to modify the meaning of one another.
+In this tokiponedo this is done using `wi`.
+For example
+- `taneru wi taweru`  = "originate (to) move."
+As meaning roughly after `taneru` the `wi` becomes to mean something like "*in order to*" taweru.
+Therefore that(`taneru wi taweru`) could be interperted as "originate to move to".
+Again, the usage of this must be **highly dependent** on the meaning of the verbs.

+Well that didn't really make a lot of sense.. "to originate to move" is nonsensical after all.
+So, let's look at another example.

+Let's attempt to link *to try to*(`paweru`) with *move*(`taweru`), which together would mean "try to move to".
+For example,
+- `mi wa wiweru wi paweru wi taweru tawa sina` = "I want to try to move towards you".
+#### Importance of context!
+This sentence makes a lot more sense and conveys the meaning.
+Regarding meaning, the aforementioned example literally translates to:  me want (to) try/attempt/struggle (to) move to (towards) you.
+Here, `wiweru` is used in conjuction with `taweru` to mean "want, in order/to, move".
+This usage of `wiweru` is analogous to what the optative mood is in other languages, with the exception that there are no true moods here -- but a combination of actions describes the action in detail.

 #### The particle `na`
 It is the negation particle and denotes "not".
 Usually coming after the word it intends to modify(even prepositions can have a `na`).
 For example in
 -  mi wi ru **na**  o ni.
 (I am **not** doing that)